 This is a biography about Nikola Tesla.
 It tells about his curiosity and creativity as a child.
 It also explains his determination to harness the power of alternating current even after being told he would never do it.

-Your students are probably more familiar with his competitor, Thomas Edison.
+Your upper elementary students are probably more familiar with his competitor, Thomas Edison.
 This book discusses the interesting rivalry between these two inventors, and how their inventions changed the world.

 This is an easier read than most of the books on this list.
 However, your students will find it fascinating and it lends itself to fun math discussions.